crawl/crawl/crawl-ref/docs/crawl_manual.rst

 training) like Short Blades, Long Blades, Axes, etc. These skills affect damage, accuracy, and speed (up to a point).
 The same goes for Unarmed Combat.

-Weapons can be enchanted; when you first identify them, you reveal values which tell you how much more effective they are than an unenchanted version.
+Weapons can be enchanted; when you first wield or otherwise identify them, you reveal values which tell you how much more effective they are than an unenchanted version.
 Weapons which are not enchanted are simply '+0'.
 Some weapons also have special magical effects which make them very effective against vulnerable enemies.

 You can wield weapons with the 'w' command, which is a very quick action.
 If for some reason you want to go bare-handed, type 'w' followed by a hyphen ('-').